 Australia welcomes foreign investment.
 It has helped build Australia's economy and will continue to enhance the wellbeing of Australians by supporting economic growth and innovation into the future.
 Foreign investment supplements domestic savings; without foreign investment, production, employment and income would all be lower.

-To ensure foreign investment proposals are consistent with Australia's national interest, the Australian Government reviews major foreign investment proposals on a case-by-case basis through the Foreign Investment Review Board (FIRB).
+To ensure foreign investment proposals are consistent with Australia's national interest, the Australian Government reviews major foreign investFment proposals on a case-by-case basis through the Treasury, with advice from the Foreign Investment Review Board (FIRB).
 The FIRB examines significant foreign investment applications that fall within the scope of Australia's foreign investment policy and the Foreign Acquisitions and Takeovers Act 1975 and makes recommendations to the Treasurer, on behalf of the government, on those proposals.

 The review system allows the government to consider community concerns around foreign ownership of certain assets when assessing Australia's national interest.
 The national interest test also recognises the importance of Australia's market-based system, where companies are responsive to shareholders and where investment and sales decisions are driven by market forces rather than external strategic or non-commercial considerations.

-Detailed information on Australia’s Foreign Investment Policy can be found on the FIRB website.
+Detailed information on Australia's Foreign Investment Policy can be found on the Treasury website.

 Australia welcomes foreign investment, with the overwhelming majority of investment being approved.
 A strong and secure economy creates a positive investment environment that ensures Australia remains an attractive destination for foreign investment.
 However, risks to Australia's national interest, particularly national security, have increased as a result of developments including rapid technological change and changes in the international security environment.
 The introduction of the national security test provides the Treasurer with the ability to address new and emerging national security risks from foreign investment.